Authorities shoot person outside CIA headquarters

 The shooting was first reported by NBC News.

-The CIA said in a statement before the shooting that its compound had remained secured, and its Security Protective Officers were “the only Agency personnel directly involved” in the incident.
+The CIA said in a statement that its compound had remained secured, and its Security Protective Officers were “the only Agency personnel directly involved” in the incident.
 The agency later referred questions to the FBI.

 The CIA security perimeter is tight and often snags drivers who unintentionally drive toward the campus.

-But in 1993, a man who said he was protesting U.S. policies toward Muslims shot and killed five people outside the facility, then fled to Pakistan and Afghanistan.
+But in 1993, a man who said he was protesting U.S. policies toward Muslims shot and killed five people outside the facility, and then fled to Pakistan and Afghanistan.

 Years later, Mir Aimal Kasi was brought back to the United States, convicted and sentenced to death.
 He was executed in 2002.